fwilhelmy/iqucodefest-2025/README.md

 This is the submission of the team QuantumETS1 for iQuCodeFest 2025!

-the game should be ran from the the_game folder directly.
+To run the game, first install the virtual environment with all the env, then run the command
+    ```bash
+    python -m the_game
+    ```
+    from the root repository

 #### Quantum Board Game Challenge Summary